MagLev/maglev.github.com/docs/build.markdown

 ## Step 3: Build MagLev image and start it

-The following command will turn the smalltalk image (<tt>$MAGLEV_HOME/gemstone/bin/extent0.dbf</tt>) into a Ruby image and put it in <tt>$MAGLEV_HOME/bin/extent0.ruby.dbf</tt>:
+The following command will transform the base Smalltalk image that comes with GemStone/S (<tt>$MAGLEV_HOME/gemstone/bin/extent0.dbf</tt>) into a Ruby image and put it in <tt>$MAGLEV_HOME/bin/extent0.ruby.dbf</tt>: